Clive Spash: Social Ecological Economics

-Spash’s research in the 2000s became directed towards the development of a paradigm shift to a social ecological economics.
+Spash's research in the 2000s became directed towards the development of a paradigm shift to a social ecological economics.
 He highlighted the need for ecological economics to have firm foundations in philosophy of science and to link ontology to epistemology rather than follow an eclectic pluralism in economics.
 His key conclusions here support the need for integration of social, ecological and economic knowledge, and combining heterodox schools of thought in a structured methodological pluralism.
-This is seen as a way forward that emphasises “the structural aspects of economies as emergent from and dependent upon the structure and functioning of both society and ecology“.
+This is seen as a way forward that emphasises "the structural aspects of economies as emergent from and dependent upon the structure and functioning of both society and ecology".
 This conceptualisation rejects reductionist approaches and builds on interdisciplinarity (over mono- or multi-disciplinarity), while incorporating value incommensurability and value pluralism.
 His research recommends the philosophy of science of critical realism.

-Spash’s research has highlighted problems arising from the conceptualisation of ecological economics as a simple combination of two disciplines (i.e. ecology and economics) that otherwise remain divorced from each other and unreformed by their interaction.
+Spash's research has highlighted problems arising from the conceptualisation of ecological economics as a simple combination of two disciplines (i.e. ecology and economics) that otherwise remain divorced from each other and unreformed by their interaction.
 He has developed this critique into an exploration of the divisions within ecological economics, and more generally the environmental movement, by defining three categories: social ecological economists, new environmental pragmatists and new resource economists.
 His work includes some empirical evidence on these categories.
 Moving beyond a simple division within the field, the social ecological economics category has become advocated as a new paradigm.
 Spash sees social ecological economics as the way forward for the field of economics in general.

+In 2024 he published a book on the subject that set out the approach covering its radical foundations, approach to philosophy of science including critical realism and how economics needs to be reoriented with a paradigm shift.
+The book has been cited as laying scientific foundations for the degrowth movement.